igorcferreiradev/Weather-App/README.md

 ### 🚀 How to Use

 - **Enter a City Name**: Type a city name into the input field and press "Enter" or click the search button.
-- **View the Weather**: The app shows the weather, including temperature, wind speed, and humidity.
-If the city is not found, an error message is displayed.
+- **View the Weather**: The app shows the weather, including temperature, wind speed, and humidity. <br> If the city is not found, an error message is displayed.
 - **Weather Conditions**: Weather icons and conditions update dynamically (Cloudy, Clear, Rain, etc.).

 ---